billyroush009/Java_fundamentals/README.md

 # Java Basics

+This was created as a learning tool and as something to possibly reference back to when working with Java.
+If run "as-is" it will only demonstrate some basic functionality of "enum".

 ## Code
 This code is messy as I combined roughly a dozen or so concepts into one long program.
 The main bulk of "App.java" is commented out and each section is separated by a comment block similar to: